Please note this information was for the cancelled 2020 Show. Information for the 2021 Show will be released in the Autumn.

 You wouldn’t be at a Kent County Show without seeing a few Morris Dancers.
 Steeped in Kentish tradition, Morris dancing is often associated with beer and it is the link to hop gardens and brewing that has fostered a link with the county.

-Browse, buy and be entertained at the Antique and Vintage Market in the John Hendry Pavilion.
+Browse, buy and be entertained at the Antique and Vintage Village in the John Hendry Pavilion.
 A vibrant area bursting with antique, vintage, retro, collectable, shabby chic, preloved, upcycled and bizarre items.
-Plus upholstery demonstrations, a chill area, music and quick craft ideas for adults and children – all with a bygone theme.
+There will also be a selection of fantastic vintage entertainers throughout the three days.